Public-Health-Scotland/resources/Using git locally.md

 # Step-by-step guide

-Throughout this guide, <> has been used to indicate text that should be edited by the user with your specific details.
+Throughout this guide, `<>` has been used to indicate text that should be edited by the user with your specific details.

 ## Step 1: Install git!

 Git is a freely available open-source software.
-If you are working for PHI then please contact IT to request that git be made available on your machine for installation.
+If you are working for PHS then please contact IT to request that git be made available on your machine for installation.

 ## Step 2: Initialise git in your project folder